Kristin C. Lewis, PhD

 Principal Technical Advisor for Energy Analysis and Sustainability

-Dr. Kristin Lewis is the principal technical advisor for energy analysis and sustainability at the U.S. DOT Volpe Center.
-Dr. Lewis joined Volpe in 2009 with a focus on resilience in transportation, alternative fuels, sustainability, and environmental impact risk assessments.
+Kristin Lewis, PhD is the principal technical advisor for energy analysis and sustainability at the U.S. DOT Volpe Center.
+She joined the U.S. DOT Volpe Center in 2009 with a focus on resilience in transportation, alternative fuels, sustainability, and environmental impact risk assessments.

-Dr. Lewis received the Presidential Early Career Award for Scientists and Engineers (PECASE) from President Obama in 2011 and has received numerous U.S. DOT and Volpe Director’s Awards.
+Lewis received the Presidential Early Career Award for Scientists and Engineers (PECASE) from President Obama in 2011 and has received numerous U.S. DOT and U.S. DOT Volpe Center Director’s Awards.

-Dr. Lewis received a BS in chemistry and studies in the environment (double major) from Yale and a PhD in organismic and evolutionary biology from Harvard.
+She received a BS in Chemistry and Studies in the Environment (double major) from Yale and a PhD in Organismic and Evolutionary Biology from Harvard.